-For those customer segments within corporate exposures where a F-IRB approach is applied the quantitative assessment provided by the scoring model is supplemented with a systematic qualitative assessment based on a number of predefined questions.
-Additionally credit analysts could add their assessment of rating grade, so called overrides, in cases where the credit risk is not fully captured by the credit risk model.
-In Figure 10 the internal rating process for corporates is illustrated.
-For customers within retail exposures the IRB model only contains the quantitative assessment.
+For corporate customers the quantification provided by the scoring model for PD is supplemented with a systematic qualitative assessment of the customer based on a number of predefined questions.
+Additionally, credit analysts could override the rating grade in cases where the credit risk is not fully captured by the credit risk model.
+In Figure 10 the internal rating process for corporate customers is illustrated.
+For customers within retail exposures, which are not tenant-owners' associations, no qualitative assessment is made to the PD.